TO BE ADVISED

 Sales Strategy- Part 1- Year 1

-This hard work is the essential building block of good sales strategy, capturing the big picture of your customer journey, defining your ideal client avatar, and acquiring the pivotal perspective of the customer “why.”
+This hard work is the essential building block of good sales strategy, capturing the big picture of your client journey, defining your ideal client avatar, and acquiring the pivotal perspective of the client “why.”
 When we know enough about the nature of the challenge ahead, we are able to define it.

 Together, we identify the challenge to overcome.
 This is the diagnosis of what is holding your organization back from reaching the next level of sales performance.
 We break down the complexity of your situation by determining critical aspects of your sales framework.
 From this newfound perspective, we establish a domain of action.